Prospects for Measuring $CP$-Violation in $B_s^0 \rightarrow \phi \mu^+\mu^-$ via Time-Dependent Angular Analysis: Realistic Projections using Pseudoexperiments

 where $A = 1.05$, $B = 13.3$, and $\delta_t=8.1\,\mathrm{ps}^{-1}$.
 This process is further explained in Appendix~\ref{app:time-acceptance}.
 Similar to the morphing of the decay-time acceptance, there can be detector effects or selection requirements which impact the acceptance of the helicity angles.
 Given that modelling these effects is non-trivial and would require very detector-specific assumptions, for this work, we assume a flat acceptance in the helicity angles.

 In order to account for the finite resolution of the decay-time measurement, an additional dilution factor is introduced.
 The dilution is written as

 where the decay-time, $t$, and the estimated decay-time uncertainty, $\sigma_t$, are used.
 While the decay-time resolution varies across different experiments, we will again use the typical \lhcb performance as a benchmark.
 In typical LHCb analyses, decay-time resolutions of $40\,\mathrm{fs}$ are achieved~\cite{LHCb-PAPER-2013-006}.
+Usually, smaller decay-times have better decay-time resolution, as for large decay-times the momentum resolution contributes more to the uncertainty budget.
 This is taken into account by making the width of the Gaussian in Eq.~\ref{eq:time-dilution} linearly dependent on the decay-time

 Note, this corresponds to a reparameterisation of $\sigma_t$ in Eq.~\ref{eq:time-dilution}, not a per-candidate resolution, therefore it cannot induce a Punzi-bias~\cite{Punzi:2003wze}.
-Usually, smaller decay-times have better decay-time resolution, as for large decay-times the momentum resolution contributes more to the uncertainty budget.
 We stress that Eq.~\ref{eq:time-res-dependence} is based on publicly available data from the \lhcb collaboration and only acts as an approximation of the typical time-resolution expected with the \lhcb experiment.

 An example of the generated decay-time distribution is shown in Fig.~\ref{fig:pseudo-data} for the \Bs and the \Bsb candidates.
 In addition, our simulated tagging decisions are illustrated, where tagged \Bs refers to a \Bs tag from either the SS or OS tagging algorithms, where the other tagger either agrees or yields no decision.
 Candidates without a tagging decision, or with differing decisions between the two taggers, are labelled as ``untagged''.
-The characteristic oscillations of the \Bs and the \Bsb decay-rates can be seen in the figure.
-Fig.~\ref{fig:pseudo-data} shows $10^{5}$ signal candidates, without any background pollution.
+The characteristic oscillations of the \Bs and the \Bsb decay-rates can be seen in the figure, where $10^{5}$ signal candidates are displayed without any background pollution.

 For the pseudoexperiments used to extract the observable sensitivity, we estimate the amount of expected signal candidates by scaling the yields reported in Ref.~\cite{LHCb-PAPER-2021-014} with the expected increase in luminosity from Run~3 and Run~4, quoted in Ref.~\cite{LHCb-DP-2022-002}.
 As the \lhcb experiment was upgraded for Run~3 and beyond, removing the hardware-trigger, we assume an increase in the efficiency of $20\,\%$ with respect to the Run~2 analysis.
 This assumption is motivated by a preliminary study comparing the observed yields per \invfb for the decays \decay{\Bp}{\Kp\mumu} and \decay{\Bz}{\Kstarz\mumu} in early 2024 data~\cite{LHCB-FIGURE-2024-022} with those reported at the end of Run~2 after the full selection~\cite{LHCb-PAPER-2022-045}, indicating improvements in the range of $5\text{--}25\,\%$.